YD-00/MO-GCAN-Updated/README.md

 2. to run the main.py:
 for lgg cancer: python3 main.py<br>
-for ucec cancer: python3 main.py -t ucec for stad cancer: python3 main.py -t stad for sarc cancer: python3 main.py -t sarc for coadread cancer: python3 main.py -t coadread for cesc cancer: python3 main.py -t cesc for hnsc cancer: python3 main.py -t hnsc for brca cancer: python3 main.py -t brca
+for ucec cancer: python3 main.py -t ucec <br>
+for stad cancer: python3 main.py -t stad <br>
+for sarc cancer: python3 main.py -t sarc <br>
+for coadread cancer: python3 main.py -t coadread<br>
+for cesc cancer: python3 main.py -t cesc <br>
+for hnsc cancer: python3 main.py -t hnsc <br>
+for brca cancer: python3 main.py -t brca <br>

+## Versions:
+python: 3.9.6 <br>
+scikit-learn:1.5.2 <br>
+pandas:1.5.3 <br>
+numpy:1.26.4 <br>
+torch:2.4.1 <br>
+snfpy: 0.2.2 <br>
+matplotlib:3.9.2 <br>
+seaborn:0.13.2 <br>
+pip3: 24.2

+## Results
+The result folder is organized by cancer type, with each subfolder corresponding to a specific cancer.
+Inside each subfolder, a cancer_type.log file captures the output generated during the execution of commands for that particular dataset, including single-omics, all-omics, and selected omics predictions.
+For the purpose of multi-omics prediction, we utilized the results from "selected omics", which represent the final output used in our analyses.